Home

 The novel's style reflects the mingled prurience and reticence of the Victorians.
 Our heroine, a reformed thief with a heart of gold, entered a marriage of convenience with a man whose inclinations (shudder) did not encompass the female gender.
 On their wedding night he did something so unspeakable to her that the author never reveals what it was.

 Murder Most Welcome is a novel of manners and mores; as a mystery, it lacks punch.
 The opening paragraphs skip ahead to let readers know the heroine is not really the widow she believes herself to be and that her husband will be murdered shortly after he reappears.
 He doesn't reappear, though, until a third of the way into the story, nor does the murder occur until some two-thirds of the way through.
 Readers looking for a romp through a literary style of the past rather than a typical mystery may find Murder Most Welcome most welcome.
-(2008, 224 pages, not readily available in the U.S.)
+(2008, 224 pages)

 Novels by Nicola Slade's favorite Victorian authors: